(Translate this site)

 This would be a new experience for me in Shadow.
 Though it was thrilling, I thought that on balance I didn't care for it.
 It called to mind my most terrifying ride in an extreme amusement park contraption, around age ten.
 As well as a terrible involuntary leap off a mountain in the more recent past.
 But in that instance there'd been lots of trees to catch us, and everything had turned out amazingly well.

-I guess I was entranced or in shock for a moment-- but that blast of blue smoke woke me up, and I lifted my foot completely off the gas.
+I guess I was entranced or in shock for a moment-- but that blast of blue smoke woke me up, and I hastily lifted my foot completely off the gas.

 What if Shadowfast became permanently marred by the smell?
 I thought, even as I should have been worrying about many other things.